duckduckgo/duckduckhack-docs/maintaining/guidelines.md

 Issues should be addressed in a timely manner, if even to say something akin to, “the feedback has been received and considered!”
 People appreciate a timely response.

-If there are severe issues impacting the ability of your Instant Answer to deliver a private, reliable, and useful experience, then they should be handled immediately or the maintainer should seek help from staff (open@duckduckgo.com) or other community members.
+If there are severe issues impacting the ability of your Instant Answer to deliver a private, reliable, and/or useful experience, then they should be handled immediately or the maintainer should seek help from staff (open@duckduckgo.com) or other community members.
+In rare cases, a Community Leader or staff member may need to step in and address a critical (High-Priority) update before receiving acknowledgement from the Maintainer.
+This should only happen in cases where waiting on the Maintainer would otherwise negatively impact the Instant Answer experience.

 ### Community